Did not have a single save to make today, could have as well sat in the stands.

-Employed in the center of a five-man defense, the defender looked lost for most of the game as he chased shadows for large period before being replaced at half-time.
+Employed in the centre of a five-man defence, the defender looked lost for most of the game as he chased shadows for large period before being replaced at half-time.

-Non-existent contribution in attack and occasionally panicked in defense, resulting in needless clearances.
+Non-existent contribution in attack and occasionally panicked in defence, resulting in needless clearances.
 Shown a needless yellow card early in the game.

 Extremely poor.
 Bypassed all too easily quite a few times by Sergio Aguero.
 The penalty and the first goal came from his zone.
 Coincidence?
 Offered fairly little in attack, too.

 Struggled to keep Forlan and Simao quiet, but did make some important blocks.
 Improved considerably after the break.

 Like Saul, he could not influence the game in the middle of the park.
 Chased shadows for most of the game.
 Replaced by Juan Valeron in the second half.

 One could hardly tell he was on the pitch.
 Outclassed by Tiago and Raul Garcia in the centre of the pitch.
 Improved a little bit after the break, but it was more down to the fact that Atletico Madrid have lost motivation.

 Won a few free-kicks and put in some good crosses, but that was all from him tonight.
 Much better in the second half.

 Aside from a few crosses and clumsy touches, he offered fairly little tonight.